malbanGit/Telengard/readme.md

 CAST screen
 -----------
 <3> Enters the cast screen
-All you available magic spells are displayed on this page.
+All your available magic spells are displayed on this page.
 Every spell level is displayed on a seperate page (navigate with the joystick).
 All spells are displayed, but not yet usable spells are greyed out and can not be selected.